bensutherland/ms_cgig_chr8_vibrio/README.md

 # ms_cgig_chr8
-Code repository to accompany all CHR8 analyses.
+Code repository to accompany all CHR8 analyses, which currently includes the following:
+- wgrs of OsHV-1 exposure survivors (CHR8 families)
+- ddRADseq of Vibrio challenge survivors (CHR8 families)
+- rhAmp assay for CHR8 genotypes in Vibrio challenge survivors (CHR8 families)
+- OA exposure of families from crosses at VIU (VIU families)

 #### Requirements ####
 amplitools